 - Provide access to solutions for pain medication dependency, such as counseling support.

-- Tell the patient there are other ways to treat the pain that you are confident can help improve their quality of life.
+- Tell the patient there are other methods of pain management that you are confident can help improve their quality of life.
 Point them in the direction of that care.

 A Person in Recovery

 Often, people in recovery will opt not to use any medication unless absolutely necessary.
 Keeping a distance between yourself and any temptation is wise, but may be uncomfortable.
-If you are a person who has been addicted to drugs and you opt to use a pain medication, be sure to follow your prescription closely and not to exploit it.
+If you are a person who has a history of prescription drug abuse and you opt to use a pain medication, be sure to follow your prescription closely and not to exploit it.
 A sponsor should keep close supervision of your use.
 Even if your injury is real and the pain is quite evident, the use of drugs to minimize that pain can create a relapse risk.
 In this situation, work to recognize old habits.
 Be adamant about finding non-prescription treatment options from your doctor when you do need help with the pain.

 What Drugs Do People Seek in This Manner?

 A study in the National Institutes of Health found that people typically request opioids and benzodiazepines for pain relief when they have an addition.
-These are typical drug-seeking behavior drugs because they have the highest addiction risk to them.
+These are typical substance abuse drugs because they have the highest addiction risk to them.
 This can include drugs such as morphine, codeine, fentanyl and oxycodone.

 Additionally, some individuals will request drugs that work as stimulants or have hallucinogenic effects.
 Euphoria and sedation effects are sometimes sought after, as well.
 This occurs in drugs such as dexamphetamine and methylphenidate.
 In some cases, anabolic steroids are also sought.